Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Methodology

 \subsubsection{Galactic binary}

-Within the Milky Way galaxy, a substantial population of binary white dwarf systems exists, posing foreground noise challenges for space-based gravitational wave detectors.
-We use the following GB model (Equation \ref{equ:GB}) to generate GB waveform\cite{zhangResolvingGalacticBinaries2022}:
+Within the Milky Way galaxy, a substantial population of binary white dwarf systems exists, posing foreground noise challenges for space-based GW detectors.
+We use the following GB model to generate GB waveforms \cite{zhangResolvingGalacticBinaries2022}:

 Similar to EMRIs, GB waveforms are generated with a duration of 1 year and a sampling rate of 1/15 Hz.
-A slice of 4,200 points is randomly truncated for training and inference.
+Five slices of 4,200 points for 20:1 extrapolation (or 3200 points for 1:1 extrapolation) is randomly truncated for training and inference.
 The parameter space of the GB dataset is shown in Table \ref{tab:GB}.